fungenomics/HGG-oncohistones/code/05-mouse_atlas.md

 # Compute dendrograms

-Compute dendrograms based on correlation between mean transcriptome of each cluster:
+Compute dendrograms based on correlation between mean transcriptome of each cluster.
+We use [pvclust](https://cran.r-project.org/web/packages/pvclust/index.html) for constructing dendrograms.